 In order to establish intent, the court must determine whether the senior officers departed from the standard of care that might otherwise have been expected from such an organization.
 This involves comparisons between the practices of the accused and comparable organizations.
-For instance, it would be important to determine whether or not the senior officers should have implemented technical systems to prevent the three independent actions.
+For instance, it would be important to determine whether or not the senior officers should have implemented technical systems to prevent the three independent actions mentioned in the Department of Justice example.
 An organization might also be found guilty if a safety director failed to ensure that one of the negligent employees had adequate training.

-Looking beyond negligence where knowledge of an act is not necessary, C-45 identifies several ways in which organizations can commit crimes of intent.
-All of these situations focus on the role of a 'senior officer' who must act with the intention of producing benefits to the organization.
+C-45 focuses on the role of a 'senior officer' who must act with the intention of producing benefits to the organization.
 For instance, the senior officer may themselves perform a criminal act to benefit their company.
 In such circumstance, they will be individually liable and the company will also be guilty of the act.
 Senior officer may also direct others to perform a criminal act.
 C-45 states that the organization is guilty if the senior officer has the intent and subordinates carry out the criminal act even if the employees themselves have no criminal intent.
 The senior officer and the organization could both be found guilty.
 Finally, an organization would be guilty if a senior officer knows employees are going to commit an offence but does not stop them.
 It would also have to be shown that the senior officer failed to act because they wanted to benefit the organization to benefit from the crime.

 C-45, therefore, addresses many of the issues identified in the introduction that arise when considering provision for corporate manslaughter.
 It clarifies previous provisions under the Canadian Criminal Code covering corporations, or more accurately 'organizations'.
 The concept of a 'directing mind' is replaced with the more familiar notion of a senior officer.
-The legislation covers both intent and neglect, using the comparative approach mentioned in the opening paragraphs of this paper.
-The close parallels between the key issues in corporate manslaughter legislation and the provisions of C-45 should not be surprising given that C-45 stemmed from the Westray accident.
-However, as we have seen, the new legislation has wider concerns dealing with corporate responsibility and financial probity.
+The legislation covers both intent and neglect.